microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 ### Add rule hint

-Additionally to provide feedback to the person or process running the rules, we can use the `Hint` keyword.
+Additionally to provide feedback to the person or process running the rules, we can use the `Hint` keyword to set a message that appears in results.

+If a hint message is not provided the description will be used instead.

 In the example below: